 Who is the scheme for?

-Primarily, the scheme is meant for foreign workers who work in Norway for short periods of time, and who are not tax residents in Norway.
+Primarily, this scheme is meant for foreign workers who work in Norway for short periods, and who are not tax residents in Norway.
 The scheme also applies to most foreign workers the year in which they become tax residents in Norway.

-If you live abroad and receive director’s fees and similar remuneration from Norwegian companies, you fall under the PAYE scheme.
+Workers who live abroad and receive director’s fees and similar remuneration from Norwegian companies will also fall under the PAYE scheme.

 The scheme does not apply for